-I. Any use of land, change of use including but not limited to storage or handling of fuels, chemicals, salt or other water soluble materials, or similar activities or other land development which, in the opinion of the Administrative Officer, could have an adverse effect upon the Town wells or the aquifer, shall be prohibited.
-The Administrative Officer may reasonably require a property owner or other person responsible to furnish evidence from a qualified hydrogeologist or engineer that any use or development will not pose an undue risk to drinking water supplies.
+- I. Any use of land, change of use including but not limited to storage or handling of fuels, chemicals, salt or other water soluble materials, or similar activities or other land development which, in the opinion of the Administrative Officer, could have an adverse effect upon the Town wells or the aquifer, shall be prohibited.
+The Administrative Officer may reasonably require a property owner or other person responsible to furnish evidence from a qualified hydrogeologist or engineer that any use or development will not pose an undue risk to drinking water supplies. - II.
+Any interested person may appeal any order or determination under this section to the DRB as provided under Article X of this Ordinance.